A guide to keeping your personal information secure

 - Safer for me, more secure for all: What you do online has the potential to affect everyone-at home, at work and around the world.
 Practicing good online habits benefits the global digital community.

-- Post only about others as you would have them post about you.
+- Be mindful of what you post: Post only about others as you would have them post about you.

 - Help the authorities fight cyber crime: Report stolen finances or identities and other cyber crime to the Internet Crime Complaint Center and to your local law enforcement or state attorney general as appropriate.